The Open Economics Working Group of the Open Knowledge Foundation

 Open Economics at OKCon 2011

-June 29, 2011 in Uncategorized
+- June 29, 2011 in Conference, Events, Festival

 A few members of the Open Economics Working Group will be attending the Open Knowledge Conference 2011 in Berlin, 30th June to 1st July.
 There will also be a presentation of Metametrik.